Third Macedonian War: Background

-Eumenes II of Pergamon, who had been in conflict with Macedon and who disliked Perseus, made a speech in the senate in Rome with the aim of precipitating hostilities.
-The contents of the speech were kept secret and were leaked only after the end of the war.
+Eumenes II of Pergamon, who had been in conflict with Macedon and who disliked Perseus, made a speech in the Roman senate with the aim of precipitating hostilities.
+The contents of the speech were kept secret and emerged only after war's end.
 He claimed that Perseus had been preparing for war since the day of his accession.
 He was respected and feared in the east and had influence on many kings.
-He mentioned Prusias of Bithynia, who was an enemy of Pergamon, asking for the hand of Perseus’ daughter.
-He also mentioned that Antiochus IV, the new Seleucid king, betrothed his daughter to Perseus as an example of Perseus gaining influence among kings in the east, even though Antiochus had just renewed an alliance with Rome which was made by his father.
-The Boeotians had never made an alliance with Macedon, but now they were in a league with Perseus.
+He mentioned Prusias of Bithynia, who was an enemy of Pergamon, asking for the hand of Perseus' daughter.
+He also mentioned that Antiochus IV, the new Seleucid king, betrothed his daughter to Perseus as an example of Perseus gaining influence among kings in the east, even though Antiochus had just renewed his father's alliance with Rome.
+The Boeotians had never made an alliance with Macedon.
 Members of the Achaean council threatened to call on Rome in their opposition to an alliance with Perseus.
-Had it not been for this, such an alliance might have gone through.
+If not for this, such an alliance might have happened.
 Perseus made preparations for war, storing corn for 30,000 troops.
 He had money to hire 10,000 mercenaries and could draw many soldiers from Thrace.
 He had been stocking weapons.
 He seized some places and persuaded others through favour.
 Eumenes II claimed that if Rome ignored these developments, Perseus might attack Italy.

 A few days after Eumenes' speech, the senate received envoys from Perseus.
 They said that Perseus had not said or done anything hostile.
 However, the senators did not believe this and "their ears had been captured by Eumenes".
-They felt affronted when the leader of the embassy said that if Perseus saw that the Romans were bent on an excuse for war, he would respond with courage and that "the chances of war were the same for both sides and the issue was uncertain."
+They felt affronted when the leader of the embassy said that if Perseus saw that the Romans were bent on an excuse for war, he would respond with courage and that "the chances of war were the same for both sides and the issue was uncertain".
 When they returned to Macedon they told Perseus that the Romans were not preparing for war, but they were so embittered with him that they might do so soon.
 Perseus thought that this might be possible.
-He was determined to begin the war by shedding the blood of Eumenes, whom he hated, and called for Euander, a leader of Cretan mercenaries, and three Macedonian killers to arrange the assassination of Eumenes.
+He was determined to begin the war by shedding the blood of Eumenes, whom he hated, and called for Euander, a leader of Cretan mercenaries, and three Macedonian killers to arrange Eumenes' assassination.